The Richmond Promise Scholarship

 If you have extenuating and unique circumstances, such as having moved or changed schools many times due to being in foster care or homeless, we encourage you to complete a Richmond Promise Scholarship application.
 You will be required to also complete an Appeal Form, which will be reviewed by the Richmond Promise Appeals Committee.
 We strongly recommend that you contact us to find out more about whether you should complete an appeal.

-5. Is the Richmond Promise available for AB 540 eligible and/or undocumented students?
+5. Is the Richmond Promise Scholarship available for AB 540 eligible and/or undocumented students?

 6. Where can I use my Richmond Promise Scholarship?

 You can use your Richmond Promise Scholarship at any accredited, not for profit 2-year or 4-year college/university, or Career and Technical Education (CTE) program in the United States.
-You may not use the scholarship for fully online or at for profit institutions.
+You may not use the scholarship at for-profit institutions.

 Non-profit schools typically invest their revenue back into the school and provide broader student services, whereas for-profit schools are more accountable to shareholders.
 Additionally, the credits earned at a for-profit school may not be regionally accredited, meaning they cannot be transferred over to other regionally accredited schools.